 Haitian Plantain Porridge Recipe (Labouyi Bannann)

-Haitian Plantain Porridge (Labouyi Bannann) is an easy and healthy Caribbean-style breakfast dish prepared with fresh green plantains.
+Haitian Plantain Porridge (Labouyi Bannann) is an easy Caribbean-style breakfast dish prepared with fresh green plantains.
 Make it using my easy recipe.

 Prep: 5 minutes